Ro-bu/flight-planner/README.md

 The main goal for this project was to create a flight planner app that fetches data and processes it to provide the user with a possible flight route between selected planets.
 There needed to be a filter possibility for the possible routes and a booking system.

-The last 15 pricelists and all the bookings for those lists are stored in localStorage.
+The last 15 pricelists with bookings are stored in localStorage.

 Beyond that, other learning outcomes were: